MahmoudFettal/palette-generator/README.md

 You can support also the project by [buy me a coffe](https://www.buymeacoffee.com/mahmoudfettal), that would help with the costs of hosting and keep me motivated to add new features in the future.

 # Lisence:
-You can clone the repos easily but you will have to create your own APIs in order for the app to work.

-Contact me if you need help.
+You can clone the repos freely and modify code, also feel free to contact me if you need help.